 The Basics of a Slip and Fall Lawsuit in South Carolina

-- File The Lawsuit - You must first file the lawsuit in the proper court and also serve the property owner.
-This begins the personal injury lawsuit process.
+- File The Slip and Fall Lawsuit - You must first file the lawsuit in the proper court and also serve the property owner.
+This begins the slip and fall lawsuit process.

 - Defendant Answers The Lawsuit - The property owner or defendant you are bringing a lawsuit against will then have a chance to answer your allegations.
 The defendant will be able to tell their own version of how the accident happened.